Geometric rigidity of simple modules for algebraic groups: Proof of Theorem 1

-It remains to see the existence of the Galois extension in part (i), when $A$ is semisimple.
-Apply the above to each simple factor of $A$ to get a collection of Galois extensions of $k$ and take their compositum $\mathscr{E}$.
-We have that $A_\mathscr{E}$ is semisimple and each of its simple factors is $p$-split; hence $A_\mathscr{E}$ is $p$-split too. \end{proof}

-\begin{remark} While the field $F$ in part (ii) of the theorem is uniquely determined, the field $E$ is not.
+\begin{remark} While the field $F$ in part (ii) of the theorem is uniquely determined, the field $E$ is not, even given the specification of \Cref{defn:psplitting} that $[E:k]$ should be minimal.
 For example when $A=\Q\oplus i\Q\oplus j\Q\oplus k\Q$ is the $\mathbb{Q}$-division algebra of Hamiltonian rational quaternions, then it is ($p$-)split by many quadratic field extensions.
 Moreover, following Amitsur's original construction, there are by now many examples of finite-dimensional central $k$-division algebras $D$ which are \emph{non-crossed}; that is to say that there is no maximal subfield of $D$ that is Galois.
 From this it also follows that $D$ cannot be constructed from a cocycle using Noether's method---see the introduction of \cite{Han04} for an overview.
 In any case, the point to make here is that the field $\mathscr{E}$ is highly non-canonical in general.

 In the scenario of interest to us---namely when $D=\End_G(V)$ for $V$ a finite-dimensional $G$-module---we will show by contrast that there is a \emph{unique} $p$-splitting field $\mathscr{E}$, and that is Galois over $k$; see \cref{thm:torussplit}. \end{remark}